consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 ##Wiring the ARCIN board

-An Arcin boards is a type of custom PCB that has all the inputs necesary for most known rhythm game controllers.
+An Arcin board is a type of custom PCB that has all the inputs necesary for most known rhythm game controllers.
-The board comes with 11 headers for buttons, 2 headers for encoders and also 2 extra 2pin headers to attach LEDS to the Turntable.
+The board comes with 11 headers for buttons, 2 headers for encoders and also 2 extra 2-pin headers to attach LEDS to the Turntable.
 It has everything for a IIDX, SDVX or even a PopnMusic controller.

 >If you know about arcin boards, then you'll know where to buy them.
-Right now it's kind of a private thing so please don't ask for links because they're not sold in any known stores, they're custom made by another user.
+Right now it's kind of a private thing so please don't ask for links because they're not sold in any known stores or webpage, they're custom made by another user on a private forum.

 ![arcinpcb](http://i.imgur.com/eHsqWNL.png)

 So since the PCB comes preloaded with the right firmware and has all the slots for a controller we just need to wire each of the buttons.

 For this part of the project we'll need all 10 pcs.
 4 pin wires.
-Srtat by testing each of the Arcin pins with a small jumper wire just so you know which pins are for the LEDS and which ones are for the buttons, since we will crimp the 250 crimps on LEDs and the 187 crimps on the Buttons.
+Start by testing each of the Arcin pins with a small jumper wire just so you know which pins are for the LEDS and which ones are for the buttons, since we will crimp the 250 crimps on LEDs and the 187 crimps on the Buttons.

 Once they're all tested take each 4 pin wire and crimp a connector en each end of the wire.
-If you think the wires is too long you can cut it and tin the tip so it's easier to crimp.
+If you think the wire is too long you can cut it and tin the tip so it's easier to crimp.
 You'll end up with 9 wires like the one shown below.

 ![crimped wire arcin](http://i.imgur.com/hEbBqOl.jpg?1)

 Then it's just as easy as connect each cable to each button and then connect the header into the Arcin board and you're done!
 Much easier than the Leonardo, right?
 Yes, but it's also more expensive.

 For the encoder you'll need to connect the 4 pin wire to the four wires coming from the encoder.
-The encoder is fixed to the acrylic using the 3 M3 bolts (6mm long).
+The encoder is fixed to the acrylic using the 3 pcs.
+M3 bolts (6mm long).

+The encoder pins are the tricky part since it depends on the version of your arcin board.
+It should be (from left to right) 5v, GND, Data A and Data B. (Sometimes it's reversed)

 Again, test each pin on the arcin board before doing anything.
 When you're done just connect the encoder to the Arcin.